FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Bundle of Sticks**
 **Symbolic Meaning**: This symbol refers to the power of collective effort.
 Just as individual sticks can be easily broken, but a bundle is strong, it emphasizes the strength found in unity and the importance of concerted effort in achieving success.

 ---

-### **Sprig of Acacia**
-**Symbolic Meaning**: A symbol of immortality, the evergreen acacia represents the enduring soul, transcending physical death.
-It also signifies purity and the potential for spiritual initiation, embodying the timeless journey of the spirit toward enlightenment.

-Here is the description of symbols from the **"Odd Fellow's Encampment Chart"** in **mkdocs** format for your Universal Panentheism iconographic system.
-The symbolic meanings are presented in a more universal and integrated context while preserving the essence of each symbol:

----

-### **Open Bible (I)**
-**Symbolic Meaning**: Represents the connection to higher spiritual truths and moral teachings.
-It serves as a guide to ethical behavior and the search for universal wisdom, encouraging a life of virtue and integrity.

----

-### **All-Seeing Eye**
-**Symbolic Meaning**: Symbolizes divine watchfulness and omniscience, reminding individuals that their actions are always observed by a higher power.
-It promotes living a life of truth, justice, and moral awareness.

----